Skip to Content

 Related: What does it mean to be fat protein efficient?

-How many calories do I need to burn to lose weight?
+How many calories do you need to burn to lose weight?

 Scientifically speaking, you need to be in a calorie deficit in order to lose weight.